 Carefully consider what your ideal horse would be and the activities you plan to do together.
 Think about:

 - Experience of horse

-- How far are you prepared to travel to view a horse?
-Fuel costs can quickly add up.
+- How far are you prepared to travel to view?

-- Consider the option of rehoming a horse through an equine charity.
+- Consider rehoming a horse through an equine charity.
 Search via the National Equine Welfare Council for a rehoming centre local to you.

-- Dealers - For some buyers, viewing a variety of horses on one yard is more convenient than travelling to several different yards.
-There are many good dealers, but, as in any profession, there are also those who are not reputable.
-Research the reputation of any horse dealer you are considering visiting.
+- There are many good dealers, and for some buyers, viewing a variety of horses on one yard is more convenient than travelling to several different yards.
+However, as in any profession, there are disreputable traders, so research the reputation of any dealer before visiting

 Owner’s/rider’s capability and experience

 It’s vital to be realistic about your own ability, knowledge and experience.
 Buying a horse that doesn’t match your capabilities is unlikely to be an enjoyable partnership and can end in heartache, as well as being potentially dangerous.

 When you view a horse, it’s strongly advised you ask an experienced person who understands your riding capability and requirements to accompany you.
 Many BHS Accredited Professional Coaches will provide this service and give their professional view on the horses' suitability for you in order to help you make an informed decision.
 However, remember that your coach cannot advise you whether you should purchase the horse or give their opinion on the horse's value, as this is outside of their professional scope.

 Viewing a horse